-

 Yes you can.
 As discussed above, if you'll have to pay stamp duty, it will most likely be calculated on the discounted price you're paying, with the same caveat discussed.
 The actual size of the discount, however, depends on the size of the purchase price and you'll get nothing if you're buying your property for more than £500,000, even if you are a first time buyer.
 It is also subject to your satisfying HMRC's eligibility criteria, including for example, that you cannot own any other property anywhere in the world when you apply for the waiver.

-Please examine our guidance on the first time buyer stamp duty waiver for more detailed information about this matter.
+Please examine our guidance on the first time buyer stamp duty waiver for more detailed information on this matter.

 4